barbazul/1kfa/mod_guide_player.md

 # Combat - Stamina and Wounds

-Your time in this game will mostly be spent saying stuff and flipping cards from your Deckahedron.
-The remaining time is spent rolling dice and managing resources, and those activities happen during *combat*.

 Your character will confront violent foes and dangerous obstacles.
 Will they endure exertion and injury to keep venturing forward, or will they be disfavoured by fate and end up completely spent and collapsed in a heap?

+Your time in this game will mostly be spent saying stuff and flipping cards from your Deckahedron.
+When combat begins, however, it's time to reach for your dice and remember to keep a close eye on your tokens.

 In a fight, a character is running, dodging, striking, and being struck by their foe.